alextanhongpin/websocket-learn/README.md

 To send to another user, we just need to know the user’s id.
 Then we can find the machine the user belongs to and publish the message to that machine.

+## Websocket multiple instance

+For each user, store the web socket session id in a distributed cache for each session.
+When the user disconnects, clear the session.
+Clear sessions that are one month old.
+When publishing content to the user, find the user id and all the sessions.
+For each sessions, subscribe to the pub sub and trigger the session.

 ## Consistent Hashing Application